MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

     For more information about creating a PowerApps environment, see [Creating a PowerApps environment](getting-started-new-environment.md).

 2. Open the Virtual Agent Designer in your browser to display the **Create a new bot** screen.
-Dynamics 365 Customer Service Virtual Agent supports Chrome (preferred) and Edge browsers.
+Dynamics 365 Virtual Agent for Customer Service supports Chrome (preferred) and Edge browsers.

     If you have already created a virtual agent, you can create a new bot by selecting the **New Bot** icon on the title bar.
 Then select **New bot**.